mscarey/legislice/docs/guides/downloading.rst

     TOKEN = os.getenv("LEGISLICE_API_TOKEN")

-Now you can use the API token to create a Legislice ``Client`` object.
+Now you can use the API token to create a Legislice :class:`~legislice.download.Client` object.
-This object holds your API token, so you can reuse the ``Client`` without re-entering your API token repeatedly.
+This object holds your API token, so you can reuse the :class:`~legislice.download.Client` without re-entering your API token repeatedly.

 .. code:: ipython3